omerbalyali/dotfiles/README.md

 # .dotfiles

 This dotfiles repo contains an opinionated macOS development/regular-use environment with an automated setup, compatible with macOS 11 Big Sur.

 It's not intended to fit for different needs, and may broke your system under some conditions.
-Setup includes highliy-specified locations for some settings/apps/files, therefore it's cautioned to be configured and confirmed manually before going forward with the setup.
+Setup includes highly-specified locations for some settings/apps/files, therefore it's cautioned to be configured and confirmed manually before going forward with the setup.

 Basic setup process is first installing the latest updates and Apple command-line tools.
 Using `homebrew` (or `brew`) as the preferred package manager eases installation and update process for many binaries and desktop apps, so we continue with an opinionated `brew` script, which installs necessary dependencies and `cask` apps.